 MECHANICALS: Be prepared to fix any mechanicals you might encounter out on course.
 We recommend riding with at least two extra tubes, tubeless tire plugs, a multi-tool, and mini-pump.

-CLOTHING: We’ll be at high elevation in the fall, so bring layers.
+CLOTHING: We’ll be at high elevation in the spring, so bring layers.
 The course varies in elevation from 7,300' at its highest point and 3,300' at its lowest.
 The temperature can fluctuate, so it’s a great idea to have arm/leg warmers and a jacket with you just in case weather rolls in.

 FUEL: There will be feed zones (and an excellent lunch!), but smart riders will bring at least two water bottles and their favorite nutritional supplies.